civicmapper/culvert-toolkit/docs/docs/data-naacc-table.md

 This tool basically runs a reverse 1-to-many join, replacing geometry in one or more feature class records with a single geometry from feature in a reference table using a column-based match.

-This tool generates a new feature class
+This tool generates a new feature class.
+An additional field `moved` is added indicating whether the culvert has been moved based on a match with the *Adjusted Geometry File*.

 ### What is changed in the data by this tool: